Fashion and clothing in the Philippines: 2000s

 1990s fashion remained popular during the early years of the first decade of the 21st century.
 2000s fashion was considered a mash up of different styles.
 In the first part of the decade, the concept of innerwear as an outerwear was popularized resulting in the popularity of spaghetti strap clothes.
 Men still followed the 1990s fashion with hip-hop inspired of clothing, wearing cargo pants and oversized T-shirts.

-By the mid 2000s, colorful clothes began to rise again.
+By the mid-2000s, colorful clothes began to rise again.
 Men started wearing flannel and checkered polos.
-At the end of the decade, people saw the mixture of clothing from uggboots worn with short shorts and t-shirts to dresses worn over with leggings.
+At the end of the decade, people saw the mixture of clothing from ugg boots worn with short shorts and t-shirts to dresses worn over with leggings.
 It was characterized by bright colors, textures, patterns and a bunch of accessories.

 In the late 2000s and early 2010s, Jejemon style clothing consisting of oversized shirts with large prints and high crown hats became popular with teenagers.